kemalozalp/kemalozalp.github.io/_pages/about.md

   - /about.html
 ---

-I am a data scientist with about two years of experience in drug discovery at a growing start-up.
-During my postdoc, I developed and implemented state-of-the-art machine learning (ML) and deep learning (DL) models to the company's drug discovery pipeline.
+I am a data scientist with two years of experience in drug discovery at a growing biotech start-up.
+During my postdoc, I developed and implemented state-of-the-art machine learning (ML) and deep learning (DL) models.
 I used these models for ADMET modeling and early drug discovery of small and large molecules, specifically for hit-identification and in low-data conditions.
-Additionally, I spearheaded developing a data science experimentation pipeline using Data Version Control (DVC).

-I use Python and its libraries, such as scikit-learn and PyTorch, for ML and DL model development; RDKit and Chembl Structure Pipeline for cheminformatic; SQL for data extraction from databases, such as ChEBML; and Git, DVC and Docker for MLOps.
-I used AWS for some personal projects, specifically RDS, Lambda and EC2 services.

-My goal is to become a full stack data scientist and one of the top voices in the drug development field.
+Additionally, I spearheaded the development of the company's data science experimentation pipeline using Data Version Control (DVC).
+I primarily use Python for coding.
+I utilize scikit-learn and PyTorchfor classical ML and DL model development; RDKit and Chembl Structure Pipeline for cheminformatic tasks; SQL for data extraction from databases, such as ChEBML; and Git, DVC and Docker for MLOps.
+I used AWS for some personal projects, specifically RDS, Lambda and EC2 services. <ins>My goal</ins> is to become a full stack data scientist and one of the top voices in the drug development field.

 Academic Background
 ======